-The SafeSport Code prohibits Adults from intentionally exposing a Minor to content or imagery of a sexual nature.
-This includes pornography, sexual comments, sexual gestures, or sexual situations.
-Similar behavior between Adults may qualify as Sexual Misconduct as defined in the SafeSport Code.
+The SafeSport Code prohibits intentionally exposing a Minor to content or imagery of a sexual nature, including pornography, sexual comments, sexual gestures, or sexual situations.
+Similar behavior between adults could qualify as other Sexual Misconduct violations of the SafeSport Code.

-EXAMPLES OF EXPOSING A MINOR TO SEXUAL CONTENT/IMAGERY

-An Adult showing a pornographic magazine to a child An Adult making sexual comments to a child about their body
+EXAMPLES OF EXPOSING A MINOR TO SEXUAL CONTENT/IMAGERY Showing a pornographic magazine to a child Making sexual comments to a child about their body